heeplr/pzem/README.md

-# pzem
-read displayport of Votronic MP430 Duo Digital Solar Regulator and output as json
+read from PZEM-0xx Energy Meter Modules and output as json